 These arrangements apply to those pupils who will transfer to Reception, Year 3, Year 7 or Year 12 in September 2024.

-If you have any questions about the information on this page, please make an appointment through the school office to speak to Robyn Wright, SENDCO
+If you have any questions about the information on this page, please make an appointment through the school office to speak to Chantelle Bailey or Robyn Wright, SENDCO

 Useful Information for Parents/Carers (Please click on the text below to read)